yulimy0113/TIL/README.md

 # TIL WIKI
-So, What I learned today?
+So, What did I learn today?

 ## Book Reviews
 *